jblopen/mcupsdk-core-k3/docs_src/docs/api_guide/examples/drivers/ipc_rpmessage_linux_echo.md

 - This shows that all CPUs can exchange messages with each other, no matter which OS or RTOS or NORTOS is running on the sender or receiver CPUs.
 \cond SOC_AM62X
-- This example provides support for gracceful shutdown of the remote core (MCU M4F).
+- This example provides support for graceful shutdown of the remote core (MCU M4F).
 Refer \ref GRACEFUL_REMOTECORE_SHUTDOWN
 - This example provides support for MCU only low power mode support on the MCU core (MCU M4F)
+- This example provides support for Deep Sleep low power mode (MCU M4F)
 \endcond
 \cond SOC_AM62AX || SOC_AM62DX
-- This example provides support for gracceful shutdown of the remote core (MCU MR5F/ C7X).
+- This example provides support for graceful shutdown of the remote core (MCU R5F/ C7X).
 Refer \ref GRACEFUL_REMOTECORE_SHUTDOWN
 - This example provides support for MCU only low power mode support on the MCU core (MCU R5F)
+- This example provides support for Deep Sleep and IO Only plus DDR low power mode (MCU R5F/ C7X).
 \endcond
 \cond SOC_AM62PX
+- This example provides support for graceful shutdown of the remote core (MCU R5F).
+Refer \ref GRACEFUL_REMOTECORE_SHUTDOWN
+- This example provides support for MCU only low power mode support on the MCU core (MCU R5F)
+- This example provides support for other low power modes on the remote core (MCU R5F)

-The example integrates bootloading funtionality with SBL on OSPI bootmedia.
+The example integrates bootloading functionality with SBL on OSPI bootmedia.
 It also integrates Device manager functionality.
 The SBL stage 2 thread boots all the cores along with HLOS like Linux.
 Refer \ref SBL_BOOTING_LINUX_OSPI for boot flow sequence.